juruk/construction-project-manager/README.md

 ## Usage

-1. Navigate between tabs using the top navigation
+1. Click tabs to navigate between sections
-2. Add new items using the "Add" buttons
+2. Use "Add" buttons to create new items
-3. Edit or delete items using the action buttons (Admin mode only)
+3. Edit or delete items using the buttons on each card
-4. Export/import your data using the header controls
-5. Switch between Admin and Read Only modes
+4. View overview statistics on the dashboard

 ## Technology

-- Pure HTML5, CSS3, and JavaScript
+- Pure HTML, CSS, and JavaScript
-- Local Storage for data persistence
+- No external dependencies
 - Responsive design
-- Clean, minimal interface

-## License

-Open source - MIT License
+- In-memory data storage

+Built with simplicity and functionality in mind.